-\textbf{Weight generation and weight inheritance} are more efficient solutions for NAS.
-The SMASH algorithm~\cite{brock2018smash} exemplifies the former approach by training a hypernetwork~\cite{ha2017hypernetworks} simultaneously with the search process, with the description of an architecture as input and its tuned weights as the target.
+More efficient solutions for NAS may be found in weight generation and weight inheritance.
+The SMASH algorithm~\citep{brock2018smash} exemplifies the former approach by training a hypernetwork~\citep{ha2017hypernetworks} simultaneously with the search process, with the description of an architecture as input and its tuned weights as the target.
 The idea here is that a model generator in a NAS process should eventually, with support from the hypernetwork, be able to immediately flesh out any candidate architecture with its ``correct'' weights, no training required.
 Its effectiveness is only evaluated on a small-scale search space.
 When the search space becomes more complex and larger, training such hypernetwork would become evidently hard.
-Weight inheritance provides an alternative shortcut, where, for NAS procedures that employ mutations, a new candidate network can adopt some of the weights from a former candidate~\cite{real2017large,yang2018netadapt,cai2018path}.
+Weight inheritance provides an alternative shortcut, where, for NAS procedures that employ mutations, a new candidate network can adopt some of the weights from a former candidate~\citep{real2017large,yang2018netadapt,cai2018path}.
 This strategy does not do away with retraining entirely, but there is an obvious speedup due to fewer model parameters that need to be tuned.
-In fact, weight inheritance can be taken to a further extreme in the notion of weight sharing~\cite{pham2018efficient}, where all assessed candidates are sub-networks of -- and thus share their weights with -- a single giant ``super-network''.
+In fact, weight inheritance can be taken to a further extreme in the notion of weight sharing~\citep{pham2018efficient}, where all assessed candidates are sub-networks of -- and thus share their weights with -- a single giant ``super-network''.
 In this way, the cost of training millions of candidate architectures is amortized.